5 Health Benefits Of Ashwagandha – The Ayurvedic Rasayana For Health

 9. May Prove Harmful During Pregnancy And Breastfeeding

-Ashwagandha can harm the fetus or even go to an extent of an early delivery, a miscarriage or an abortion during pregnancy.
+Ashwagandha can harm the fetus or even go to an extent of early delivery, a miscarriage or an abortion during pregnancy.

 Though there is little information on Ashwagandha’s ill effects during breastfeeding, it is better to stay safe than being sorry.
 So avoid its use during breastfeeding.